Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 ### 1 Camera calibration

-Here is the code that I made in this part, each functions are located in [helper.py](./helper.py).
+Here is the code that I made in this part, each function are located in [helper.py](./helper.py).

-*I omit above statement in later part.
+*I omit the above statement in the later part.
 All of my functions are located in [helper.py](./helper.py).
 And my pipeline are in [P2.ipynb](./P2.ipynb)*

 |Output         |Functions      |
 |:--------------|:--------------|